bitcrowd/tickety-tick/README.md

 Navigate to the [chrome://extensions](chrome://extensions) page, enable "Developer mode" and press "Load unpacked extension".
-Point it to the `dist/web-extension` directory.
+Point it to the `dist/chrome` directory.
 Done.

 ### Firefox

-For Firefox >=48: Build the extensions with `WITH_GECKO_ID=true yarn build`

 If you just want to try out and debug the extension, go to [about:debugging#addons](about:debugging#addons).
 Then press "Load Temporary Add-On" and select the `manifest.json` from the built extension directory.

-If you want to install this addon permanently go to [about:addons](about:addons) and click on the small cog icon.
-Select `Install Add-on From File...` and choose `dist/web-extension.zip`.
+If you want to install this addon permanently, build with `yarn build:firefox-local`, then go to [about:addons](about:addons) and click on the small cog icon.
+Select `Install Add-on From File...` and choose `dist/firefox-local`.

 ### Opera